wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What happens if the average/peak EPS is exceeded?
 ----------------------------------------------------

 If you send more events per second than allowed by the average/peak EPS setting, events start queuing, and if the queue becomes full, the incoming events will be discarded, which may lead to potential event loss.
+Wazuh managers use default queue and buffer values to handle event processing.
+These default settings are located within the :ref:`internal options </user-manual/reference/internal-options.html#analysisd>` section for analysisd.
+Please note that Wazuh reserves the right to change these default values without prior notice to ensure optimal performance and service improvement in client environments.

 Can I increase the average/peak EPS
 -----------------------------------